bonitasoft/bonita-doc/md/operations.md

-# Operations
+# Operations to update variables value

-This page defines the concept of Bonita operations, and provides information on different types of operations that are available.

-An operation is an action that updates the value of a variable (using an expression) when a task is performed.
-You can specify any number of operations on a task.
-Operations are executed in the order they are listed.
+An operation is an action that updates the value of a variable when a task is executed.
+You can specify any number of operations per task, they are executed in the order they are listed.

 ## Define operations at task level